railsuser2014/openobject-doc-book-en/source/book/8/8_14_Implem/8_14_Implem_deployment.rst

 * several clients that access the Open ERP server: they can either be web clients if the eTiny web server is installed, or GTK clients.

-.. tip::   **Definition**  *Deployment*
+.. note:: Deployment

 	Deployment is the process of putting a Open ERP database into a production-ready state, where it can be used by everyone in your business for their daily work.
 	You'd usually configure Open ERP and load data into it on one development system, train staff on that or another training system and deploy it onto a production system that has better protection against failure, better security and more performance.

 Deployment Options
 -------------------